-Example 4.2 (Patch Assignment).
-Figure 4.5 shows a fingerprint image characterized by two grey values $f{\rm dark}^$ , $f{\rm bright}^$ , that were extracted from the histogram of f after removing a smooth function of the spatially varying mean value (panel (b)).
-The latter was computed by interpolating the median values for each patch of a coarse $16 \times 16$ partition of the entire image.
+Example 2 (Patch Assignment) Figure 10 shows a fingerprint image characterized by two gray values f{dark}^ , f{bright}^ that were extracted from the histogram of f after removing a smooth function of the spatially varying mean value (panel (b)).
+The latter was computed by interpolating the median values for each patch of a coarse 16×16 partition of the entire image.

-Figure 4.5c shows the dictionary of patches modelling the remaining binary signal transitions.
-An essential difference to Example 4.1 is the subdivision of the dictionary into classes of equivalent patches corresponding to each orientation.
-The averaging process was set-up to distinguish only the assignment of patches of different patch classes and to treat patches of the same class equally.
+Figure 10c shows the dictionary of patches modeling the remaining binary signal transitions.
+An essential difference to Example 1 is the subdivision of the dictionary into classes of equivalent patches corresponding to each orientation.
+The averaging process was set up to distinguish only the assignment of patches of different patch classes and to treat patches of the same class equally.
 This makes geometric averaging particularly effective if signal structures conform to a single class on larger spatial connected supports.
-Moreover, it reduces the problem size to merely 13 class labels: 12 orientations at $k \cdot 30^{\circ}$ , $k \in [12]$ degrees, together with the single constant patch complementing the dictionary.
+Moreover, it reduces the problem size to merely 13 class labels: 12 orientations at $k \cdot 30^\circ$, $k \in [12]$ degrees, together with the single constant patch complementing the dictionary.

-The distance $d{\mathcal{F}}(f^i, f^{j})$ between the image patch centered at i and the j-th prior patch was chosen depending on both the prior patch and the data patch it was compared to: For the constant prior patch, the distance was
+The distance $d{\mathscr{F}}(f^i, f^{j})$ between the image patch centered at i and the j-th prior patch was chosen depending on both the prior patch and the data patch it was compared to: For the constant prior patch, the distance was with